DharmieCode/Survey-data-analysis-NHANES-/README.md

 **Study aim**

-The aim of the study was to examine the association between diabetes and myocardial infarction using National Health and Nutrition Examination Survey (NHANES) data 2015-2018.
+The aim of this study was to examine the association between diabetes and myocardial infarction using National Health and Nutrition Examination Survey (NHANES) data 2015-2018.

 **Data Source**